-I understand that Information about (Name o
+I understand that Information about (Name of Program)'s privacy and confidentiality policy can be obtained by contacting (Program Contact) at

-policy can be obtained by contacting (Program Contact) at (Program Contact phone number)
+policy can be obtained by contacting

+(Program Contact phone number)

 Date

-I understand that I can revoke this consent at (Insert end date). any time.
+I understand that I can revoke this consent at (Insert end date). t any time.
 This agreement is good until

 Client Name

 Client Signature

 Program Staff Name

-Program Staff signature
+Program Staff signature -

-REVOCATION (OF CONSENT
+REVOCATION OF CONSENT

 Informed Consent revoked on this date:

 Signature of Participant:

 Signature of Staff: